juanluisrp/remoteharvester/README.md

 ## Configuration

 The configuration is applied in the file `src/main/resources/application.properties`.
+When using the Docker image the same properties can be set passing them as environment variables to the container.
+You just need to convert them to upper-case and replace the dots with underscores.
+For example, `harvester.jdbc.url` -> `HARVESTER_JDBC_URL`.

 The following properties should be configured:

 - `geonetwork.baseUrl`: Base url of the GeoNetwork application
 - `geonetwork.username`: GeoNetwork username for an administration user.